-I. Official Personnel File

-- A. The City shall maintain a file that will contain all official records and documents pertinent to the employment status and history of each employee.
+- I. Official Personnel File - A. The City shall maintain a file that will contain all official records and documents pertinent to the employment status and history of each employee.
 The confidential information in personnel files will not be revealed to outside sources except as required by law, or with the written consent of the employee. - B. An employee shall be given a copy of any written materials concerning his/her performance or conduct prior to its placement into the employee's personnel file.
 An employee's signature on any such document or materials will not necessarily indicate the employee's agreement with the contents of the document/materials, but it will indicate that the employee has had an opportunity to review the document/materials. - C. Employees may submit a written response or rebuttal to any statement or evaluation to be placed in the personnel file.
 Such response or rebuttal must be received by the employee's supervisor within ten days of his/her receipt of the document/materials.
-The employee response shall remain a part of the employee's personnel records for the same duration as the document/materials to which it refers.
+The employee response shall remain a part of the employee's personnel records for the same duration as the document/materials to which it refers. - II.
+File Review - A. Upon proper request, an employee, the employee's immediate supervisor, the appropriate department director or division manager, or (with the written consent of the employee) his/her Union representative may inspect the employee's personnel file during the normal working hours of the Human Resources Division.
+Such permission shall not be unreasonably withheld.